trovit/reffects/docs/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior.
-Examples:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-Provie some code sample or project if you have any or provide instructions in order to get a proper environment to reproduce the bug.
+Provide some code examples or give instructions in order to get a proper environment to reproduce the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.